Pancreatic, thyroid, and other endocrine cancers:

 QT prolongation, Torsades de pointes, and sudden death.

 Hypocalcemia, hypokalemia, hypomagnesemia, QTcF interval >450msec, history of Torsades de pointes, bradyarrhythmias, uncompensated heart failure, recent hemoptysis: not recommended.
 Ventricular arrhythmias.
 Recent MI.
 Monitor electrolytes (esp.
 K+, Ca++, Mg++), TSH, and ECG for QT prolongation at baseline, 2–4 weeks and 8–12 weeks after starting, then every 3 months, and after dose reductions or dose interruptions >2 weeks; reduce dose as needed.
 Correct electrolyte disturbances before starting.
 Maintain serum K+ at least 4mEq/mL.
 Hepatic impairment (Child-Pugh B or C): not recommended.
 Interrupt therapy and follow-up if acute or worsening pulmonary symptoms, QTcF >500msec, or CTCAE Grade ≥3 toxicity occurs.
 Monitor for heart failure; consider discontinuing if occurs.
 Discontinue if confirmed interstitial lung disease, severe ischemic cerebrovascular event, hemorrhage, uncontrolled hypertension, or posterior leukoencephalopathy symptoms (RPLS) occur.
+Impaired wound healing: withhold for ≥1 week prior to elective surgery; do not give for ≥2 weeks after major surgery and until adequate healing.
 Avoid sun, UV light.
 Embryo-fetal toxicity.
-Females of reproductive potential should use effective contraception during and for 4 months after the final dose.
+Advise females of reproductive potential to use effective contraception during and for 4 months after the last dose.
 Pregnancy: exclude status prior to initiation.
-Nursing mothers: not recommended (during and for 4 months after the final dose).
+Nursing mothers: not recommended (during and for 4 months after the last dose).

 Avoid strong CYP3A4 inducers (eg, rifampicin, St. John's Wort).
 Avoid other drugs that can prolong QT interval (eg, amiodarone, disopyramide, procainamide, sotalol, dofetilide, chloroquine, clarithromycin, dolasetron, granisetron, haloperidol, pimozide, methadone, moxifloxacin).
 Potentiates OCT2 transporters (eg, metformin), digoxin; monitor.